TABLE OF CONTENTS

 Components of Freshservice On-Call Management

-Freshservice On-Call Management is built on five pillars:
+Freshservice On-Call Management is built on four pillars:

 • On call schedules